g7kse/CanSat/Development Board/readme.md

-# Here you'll find some basic development boards.Do not use just yet until v1 has been verified.
+# Here you'll find some basic development boards.#

+The V1.1 boards have been verified and can be obtained very cheaply from JLCPCB